dhunter87/di-workshop-07-tdd-intro/README.md

 Look in [`array.test.js`](test/array.test.js).
 This contains some tests for JavaScript's built-in Array methods.

-**What do the existing tests actually test (explain in english)?**
+**What do the existing tests actually test (explain in english)?** the first test should test to see if the function adds 1 element (number 5) to the array and checks the new value passed into the array.

+the second test should add 1 element (number 1) to the array. test checks for the new length of the array - should be 5

 **Add a test for the `pop()` method.**
 Hint: You'll need _two_ assertions to fully test that it `pop()` works.
 Explain why you chose these assersions here.